 He no longer believed Melazera was all-powerful.
 He had as a boy.
 However, he’d been right to fear the nobleman.
 The Lord of Lorness was malevolent, violent, and fickle.
-Steven had seen Geleib turn on too many of his ‘friends’ without warning.
-Things that he’d only realized looking back on his memories from childhood.
+Stev’n had seen Gaelib turn on too many of his ‘friends’ without warning.
+Things that he’d only realized looking back on memories from childhood.

-Although Blackhawk saw no open worship of Joshua at High Castle, those he’d met here carried the same spirit as Little Soldier.
+Although Blackhawk saw no open worship of J’shua at High Castle, those he’d met here carried the same spirit as Little Soldier.
 Most of them.
 Most of the time.
-He wondered if their parents had taught them about Joshua.
+He wondered if their parents had taught them about J’shua.

-Could that be the difference he felt and observed?
-Following Joshua was banned at Farr Castle and Lorness, but not here.
+Could that be the difference?
+Following J’shua was banned at Farr Castle and Lorness, but not here.
 Or, could it simply be that these people’s parents had trained them to behave better?

-I am not convinced the change has anything to do with this Joshua person.
+I’m not convinced it has anything to do with this J’shua person.

-Even though he had little warning of the summons, his nerves had already left him feeling exhausted.
-His mind teetered between not feeling worthy of the king's attention, to wondering if he had somehow violated a regulation or rule of etiquette.
+Even though he’d little warning of the summons, his nerves had already left him exhausted.
+His mind teetered between not feeling worthy of the king's attention, to wondering if he’d violated some regulation or rule of etiquette.
 He felt as if he’d been in a battle, fought a hundred men, and somehow survived.

 Having the king assign him to the Royal Guards was beyond surprising.

 But being commanded to remain behind and speak privately with the king… He had no words for that.
 It was beyond any honor he could have expected.
 Certainly, beyond any he deserved.
-All he had done was serve loyally.
-For some reason, it made him feel afraid.
+All he’d done was serve loyally.

 Their conversation, if it could be called that, provided Blackhawk insights he was still coming to grips with.
-He had always thought in terms of Melazera as the sole power behind the scenes.
-It had not occurred to him that there were more: the Lockes in the south, diplomats from foreign countries, the guilds, the Merchants’ Alliance, and so on.
+He’d always thought in terms of Melazera as the sole power behind the scenes.
+It hadn’t occurred to him that there were more: the Lockes in the south, diplomats from foreign countries, the guilds, the Merchants’ Alliance, and so on.

-For nearly half an hour, the king had spoken and Blackhawk had responded with little more than “Yes, your Majesty”.
+For nearly half an hour, the king had spoken and Blackhawk had responded with little more than, “Yes, Your Majesty”.
 Yet the king had encouraged him to ask questions… and had answered them.
 Honestly.
-Neither Geleib nor Cailleagh had ever done that.
+Neither Gaelib nor Caileagh had ever done that.
 Neither of them had ever engendered the desire to serve that the king had… without ever asking for it.